Trump hails economic boom, says China trade deal is ‘close’ | Malay Mail

 WASHINGTON, Nov 13 — President Donald Trump yesterday took credit for an American economic renaissance but was greeted by another salvo from US industries that blame his trade wars for jeopardising employment, wounding business and burdening consumers with higher costs.

-While he said the partial trade deal he announced last month with China was “close” he warned he would jack up tariffs even further should the pact fail to materialise.
+While he said the partial trade deal he announced last month with China was “close” he warned he would jack up tariffs even further should the pact fail to materialse.

 “A deal could happen soon,” Trump said following an address to the Economic Club of New York.
 “We’ll only accept a deal acceptable for Americans.”